osamahan999/wsbTycoon/README.txt

 wsb.jpg - wallstreetbets icon

 wsbRegister.php - takes in information including username and password. adds your data as user in the sql database

+searchPage.js - should get Alpha Vantage data and display it